 Can I use an eSIM and still be a Parlem customer?

 Yes.
-The eSIM only provides data and coexists with your Parlem SIM, which keeps your number for calls and SMS.
-It's the ideal way to travel: cheap data with the eSIM and your usual number available.
+The eSIM only provides data and coexists with your Parlem SIM, which retains your number for calls and SMS.
+It's the ideal travel solution: cheap data with the eSIM and your usual number available for codes, banks, and contacts.
+Your mobile manages both lines simultaneously.

-Do I need to notify Parlem before traveling abroad?
+Do I need to inform Parlem before traveling abroad?

-For the EU, usually no. For outside the EU, it's a good idea to check your customer area or ask about your plan's roaming conditions, and especially to control the data roaming switch to avoid bill surprises.
+For the EU, usually no procedure is necessary.
+For outside the EU, it is advisable to check your customer area or inquire about the roaming conditions of your tariff, and above all, to control the data roaming switch to avoid surprises on your bill.

 Conclusion

-Parlem's roaming is convenient within the EU, where you use your plan without surcharge, but it becomes expensive as soon as you leave Europe.
-The smart move is to keep your Parlem line for your number and add a data eSIM for travel outside the EU, with local prices and no bill shocks.
-Check your plan before you go and choose the option that saves you the most at each destination.
+Parlem roaming is convenient within the EU, where you use your tariff without surcharge, but it becomes expensive as soon as you leave Europe.
+The smart move is to keep your Parlem line to retain your number and add a data eSIM for travel outside the EU, with local prices and no bill surprises.
+Check your tariff before you leave, control the data roaming switch, and choose the option that saves you the most money in each destination.
+This way, you'll be connected from minute one: no roaming, no stress.